Outside, it was deserted.

 ‘Ne, I really think I might.
 Fuck it, I do.
 I mean, you weren’t the only one on that hill last night.
 You ever wonder what I was doing up there?’

-The woman went back to her camera.
+The stone went back to her camera.

 ‘Fine, look at your pics, I wouldn’t tell you anyway.’

-The woman looked at her pics.
+She looked at her pics.
 Sila looked at her looking at her pics, got bored, half went for his jacket pocket then vetoed and placed his fingers on the edge of the table as if he were hanging over an abyss.

 ‘It’s too weird for regular people like you to understand, or almost regular people like you.
 Too much at stake.
 There’s danger and lots of digging into dark places and…other things I can’t say.
 Ja, it’s pretty fucking crucial though, the thing I’m doing.
 More crucial than filming a tree, no offence.’